Best trails in Hinchinbrook Island National Park

 Which trail has the most elevation gain in Hinchinbrook Island National Park?

-If you're looking for elevation gain, Hinchinbrook Island National Park has you covered.
-Mount Bowen via Little Ramsay Bay boasts the most elevation gain with 3,717 ft of total ascent.
-The park's runner-up is Thorsborne Trail, which will get you 3,080 ft of elevation gain.
+Mount Bowen via Little Ramsay Bay has the most elevation gain with 3,654 ft of total ascent.
+The park's runner-up is Thorsborne Trail, which has 3,175 ft of elevation gain.

 Are there camping trails available in Hinchinbrook Island National Park?